Learning from Data Streams: An Overview and Update: Recommendations: research meets practice

-Even if the success rate of a drift-detection mechanism is not directly related to predictive accuracy, we emphasise that the use of such a mechanism may still benefit accuracy: drift detection usually implies model refreshment \cite{sebastiao2009study}, and this in turn may offer a forgetting mechanism, increased diversity (among ensemble members), better generalization (through a simpler model) and thus less overfitting, or better specialisation to the concept in course.
-Note that these benefits (and others) are relevant regardless of if the drift detection was accurate or not.
+Thus, it is not mandatory for adaptive learning to deploy drift-detection mechanisms, and even in case of such deployment it is not necessary that these mechanisms be accurate.
+Drift detection usually implies model refreshment \cite{sebastiao2009study}, and this in turn may offer a forgetting mechanism, increased diversity among ensemble members, better generalization through a simpler model and thus less overfitting, or better learning of the concept in course.

-Modelling concept drift can also be useful for interpretation, or because it is in fact the main task setting (i.e., an unsupervised task), but this is outside our scope of this current study.

-In all cases, careful study should be carried out on the relationship between drift detection and predictive performance, prior to drawing any conclusions regarding such effectiveness.